harry-hdh/Onboard_Project_Mars/README.md

 # Onboard_Project_Mars
 Onboard project with MVP, testing website using both manual and automation methods

-* Test cases and manual test is Project_Mars_TestCases.xlsx
+* Test cases and manual test is Usecase.xlsx

 * For create and edit service skill, might need to change start date and end date from SpecFlow feature.
 Start date must be greater than today date and end date need to be greater than start date